 Mediation: Resolving Legal Disputes On Your Terms

-Why mediation?
-Because it works.
-Contrary to the depiction of the American justice system on television, most legal disputes don’t end in a bloody courtroom battle.
-The clear majority of cases reach a settlement at some point prior to the final trial.
-While trials can appear exciting when they are produced by directors for entertainment, the reality is trials can be traumatic experiences.
+Why choose mediation for divorce?
+Put simply, because it works.
+Contrary to the depiction of the American justice system in entertainment, legal disputes do not have to end in public and painful courtroom battle.
+The majority of cases reach a settlement at some point prior to a final trial.
+While trials may appear exciting, the reality is they can be traumatic experiences.
 A public showdown in court can irreparably damage relationships and reputations.

-Decisions by judges or juries can be made on the limited information they hear in the short time that the case is being presented.
-The judgments are rarely made with all the information available and every personal consideration weighed.
-Further, the court system is already overwhelmed by the volume of cases that do not reach a settlement, and waiting for relief by trial can often take time.
-In many instances, litigation is simply not the best option for a case.
-With the help of a properly facilitated mediation, you can save time, money and headaches from actual court proceedings.
+Decisions by judges or juries are made on the limited information they receive in the short time that a case is being presented.
+The judgments are rarely made after reviewing all available information and weighing every personal consideration.
+Further, the court system is already overwhelmed by the volume of cases that do not reach a settlement, and waiting for relief by trial can take time.
+In many instances, litigation is simply not the best option for a divorce case.
+With the help of a properly facilitated mediation, you can avoid the financial strain, time commitment and headaches of litigated divorce.

-Do you want the future of what happens to your family made by complete strangers?
-Shouldn’t you be involved in the ultimate decision that is made regarding your property or your children?
-Lackey Law Firm, P.C., brings opposing parties together with the goal of coming to a mutually acceptable solution.
+Do you want your family’s future to be decided by complete strangers?
+Shouldn’t you be involved in the final decision that is made regarding your children and your assets?
+Lackey Law Firm, P.C., brings opposing parties together with the goal of reaching a mutually acceptable solution.

 The Benefits Of Mediation Vs. Litigation

-Mediation can have a number of benefits over traditional courtroom litigation, including:
+Mediation can have a number of benefits over traditional divorce litigation, including:

-- Efficiency: Trying to settle a case between the parties and the lawyers, by letters and emails, can be time-consuming.
+- Efficiency: Trying to settle a case between parties and their lawyers by letters and emails can be time-consuming.
 Attorneys’ schedules can be hectic, and some parties tend to avoid dealing with conflict.
-Mediation is a time that is set aside so that the parties can focus on engaging in a conversation about the issues, and they can participate in the creation of ideas to solve the matter.
+Mediation is a time that is set aside for parties to focus on engaging in a conversation about the issues, and they can participate in the creation of ideas to solve the matter.

 - You are in charge: It is your mediation agreement.
-No one can make it for you, and it can be crafted by the people who have the most interest in the outcome.
+No one can make it for you, and it will be crafted by the people who have the most interest in the outcome.

 - Confidentiality: Mediation is confidential.
 There are respected rules that dictate what cannot be repeated in court if mediation fails, so you are free to explore creative solutions that you would otherwise not be able to consider.

 - Less stress: Mediation occurs in a more relaxed setting than a trial.
-Accommodations can be made for safety, privacy dietary needs and conveniences.
+Accommodations can be made for safety, privacy, dietary needs and convenience.

-- More affordable: Trials can be costly, and mediation can save everyone the financial drain of preparing and prosecuting a trial.
+- More affordable: Trials can be costly; mediation can save everyone the financial drain of preparing for and prosecuting a divorce case.

 - Preserve relationships: Finally, there is a greater chance of mending or maintaining amicable relationships among parties when a compromise is made.

 With all the benefits comes the task of finding the right mediator who can balance all parties’ needs.
-Alicia Lackey of Lackey Law Firm, P.C., works hard to find the common ground and propose creative solutions to resolve even the most complex or contested case.
-With over a decade of experience in the family law courts, rest assured that your negotiations will benefit from her familiarity with the system and compromises will be set with utmost professionalism and neutrality.
+Attorney Alicia Lackey of Lackey Law Firm, P.C., works hard to find common ground and propose creative solutions to resolve even the most complex cases.
+With over a decade of experience in the family law courts, rest assured that your negotiations will benefit from her professionalism, neutrality and familiarity with the system.
 Alicia Lackey is a Certified Family Law Mediator and offers mediation services for all family law cases.